 The Center for Bioethics and Social Sciences in Medicine (CBSSM) is supported by the University of Michigan Medical School Dean's Office, the Office of Clinical Affairs, and the Department of Internal Medicine.
 CBSSM is directed by Dr. Reshma Jagsi, MD, DPhil.
 CBSSM was established in July 2010 at the University of Michigan Medical School through the merger of the Bioethics Program with the Center for Behavioral and Decision Sciences in Medicine (CBDSM).

-The mission of CBSSM is to be the premier intellectual gathering place of clinicians, social scientists, bioethicists, and all others interested in improving individual and societal health through research, education/outreach, and service.
+The mission of CBSSM is to be the premier intellectual gathering place of clinicians, social scientists, bioethicists, and all others interested in improving individual and societal health through scholarship and service.

 CBSSM is a multidisciplinary unit integrating bioethics with key social science disciplines.
 CBSSM acts as a "home" for anyone interested in applying empirical social science methods to improve health.
 The primary research interests of CBSSM faculty focus on five overarching themes: